TheMagicalAubster/randomNumbers/README.md

 # Random Number Generator

 ## <u> Installation </u>
 This program uses Mocha/Chai assertion libraries to ensure that the numbers returned (array) are of the proper number (length of array), hits every number from 1 to 10,000, and that there are no repeat numbers in the array returned.
-To install these depencencies, use <em> npm install </em> in the project directory.
+To install these depencencies, use <em> npm install </em>.

 ## <u> To run: </u>
 - In the Node terminal, use command node randomNumbers.js to see the array displayed.